of plugs and sockets

 had press facilities, or (2) were specialized in

-producing porcelain / steatite parts of plugs, sockets
+producing porcelain / steatite or rubber parts

 list is restricted to museum items.